oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side-architecture.md

 ```

 ##Page Controller
 Page Controller is a central part of platform's architecture.
-After [Chaplin.Dispatcher](http://docs.chaplinjs.org/chaplin.dispatcher.html) calls the target method (which is `page#index`), Page Controller executes whole stack of page loading and triggers proper events on each stage.
+After [Chaplin.Dispatcher](http://docs.chaplinjs.org/chaplin.dispatcher.html) call the target method (which is `page#index`), Page Controller executes whole stack of page loading and triggers proper events on each stage.
 Page Model (`oroui/js/app/models/page-model`) is used as container for page's data and performs interactions with server (loads data on navigation, posts data on form submit).
 Page Controller also works with pages cache component and declares some navigation handlers.
 ###Events

 ####Page loading stages